 You can have this on its own as a whole meal, or you could add some extras like onion gravy (with vegetable stock), steamed cabbage, broccoli or braised red cabbage.

 It would be easier to follow the recipe for my Vegetarian Cottage Pie here, as this has been modified specifically for veggie ingredients.
 Enjoy!

 Let me know how you got on and what you thought of these recipes.
 Please rate the recipe using the ⭐️ below.

 Also I’d LOVE to see your cooking creations.
 If you’d like to share yours with me, you can tag me on Instagram (@tamingtwins).

 Sweet Potato Cottage Pie

-- 200 g Onion Peeled and chopped, about 2 large onions
+- 200 g Onion, Peeled and chopped.
+About 2 large onions.
+See notes

 - 4 tbsp Plain flour

 - 250 ml Red wine, See notes